tiongjjyi/tp/docs/DeveloperGuide.md

 The `MainWindow` includes a `DisplayPanel`, which has three different states it can toggle between
 1. The `SplashPanel` for the opening splash window
 2. The `CombinedPanel` that displays the student list and a course list sidebar
-3. The `CoursePanel` that displays the course list
+3. The `CoursePanel` that displays the course list (this is otherwise known as the `home` screen)

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.